Norrtull Hospital

-Norrtulls sjukhus ("Norrtull hospital") in Vasastan, Stockholm, Sweden was erected 1883–85 as a model orphanage, converted in the 1920s to a children's hospital that in 1951 was relocated to the Caroline Institute and later renamed to Astrid Lindgren Children’s Hospital.
-Norrtulls sjukhus was then converted into a geriatric hospital, and in the 1990s to a psychiatric clinic.
+Norrtull Hospital (Norrtulls sjukhus) in Vasastan, Stockholm, Sweden was erected 1883–85 as a model orphanage, converted in the 1920s to a children's hospital that in 1951 was relocated to the Karolinska Institute and later renamed to Astrid Lindgren Children's Hospital.
+Norrtull Hospital was then converted into a geriatric hospital, and in the 1990s to a psychiatric clinic.
 As the buildings in 2004 were deemed inappropriate, they have been sold on the open market.

 The school Viktor Rydberg Gymnasium is since 2015 located to a part of Norrtulls sjukhus, which Lilla Akademien is as well.